Get-aduser not recognized

 PS C:\WINDOWS\system32> import-module activedirectory

-If the Azure Active Directory module is not present and you are using the Windows 2008 server then, before running the above command, you need to install the Azure Active Directory module.
+If the Azure Active Directory module is not present and you are using the Windows 2008 server, then before running the above command, you need to install the Azure Active Directory module.

 Import-Module ServerManager